Explaining the GeV excess with exploding black holes

 The first requirement (i) is related to the second requirement (ii) because, in order to correctly match the GeV excess, very light black holes need to be evaporating.
 Primordial black holes (PBH) cannot satisfy these requirements without violating stringent constraints on their abundance~\cite{carr_new_2010,Acharya:2020jbv,carr_constraints_2021,green_primordial_2020,DeRocco:2019fjq,korwar_updated_2023,mosbech_effects_2022}.
 In addition, there would need to be significant fine-tuning in the original population in order to reproduce today's signal---since the evaporation rate is exponential, the mass today is sensitive to very small perturbations in the initial mass, even for extended mass functions~\cite{mosbech_effects_2022}.
 As a result, we require that a population of exploding black holes be continually injected into the galaxy, i.e. from the late-time collapse of dark matter microstructure.

-We follow the formalism established in Ref.~\cite{constraints_us}, where the MSBH population is parametrized by the mass $m$ of the injected black holes, and a fraction $\fMyr$ which describes the portion of the dark matter energy density which collapses into black holes in a Myr period.
-Then the injection rate is given by,
+We follow the formalism established in Ref.~\cite{Picker:2023ybp}, where the MSBH population is parametrized by the mass $m$ of the produced black holes, and a fraction $\fMyr$ which describes the portion of the dark matter energy density which collapses into black holes in a Myr period.
+Then the `injection' rate is given by,

 This MSBH population should then reproduce the observed signal.
-A population of exploding black holes follows a `triangle' mass distribution, regardless of the initial mass function~\cite{carr_constraints_2016,Cai:2021fgm,mosbech_effects_2022,constraints_us} (see Fig.~2 in Ref.~\cite{constraints_us}).
+A population of exploding black holes follows a `triangle' mass distribution, regardless of the initial mass function~\cite{carr_constraints_2016,Cai:2021fgm,mosbech_effects_2022,Picker:2023ybp} as in Ref.~\cite{Picker:2023ybp}.
 This is a result of the nonlinearity of the black hole mass loss equation~\cite{page1976ApJ...206....1P,mosbech_effects_2022}:

 In the above the effective factor $\alpha_\mathrm{eff}\sim10^{-3}-10^{-4}$ for small black holes accounts for the increase in permissible particle species black holes of smaller masses can emit.